thijsrijpert/php-development-kit/README.md

 Testing is enforced by the pipeline

 ## Licenses
-Please read these files: "LICENSE", "ADDITIONAL_LICENSE_INFO", "ASSEMBLY_EXCEPTION".
+Please read these files: "LICENSE", "ADDITIONAL_LICENSE_INFO".